Zerraa/tenacity-tera/content/en/menma-guide/pve-gearing.md

 1. Go the the Kaiator Command center.
 You'll have quest prompts on how to get there if you've never been before.
 2. Smash 'F' on some NPCs then you'll need to clear 2 dungeons to get quest materials.
-3. Clear **Broken Prison**.
-4. Go back to Kaiator Command, smash 'f' on NPCs again then you'll do the same at Muhrak's Workshop in Habere.
+3. Go back to Kaiator Command, smash 'f' on NPCs again then you'll do the same at Muhrak's Workshop in Habere.
-5. After talking with Kaia and Fovarth, you'll need to clear Gossamer's Vault (HARD) for another quest material.
+4. After talking with Kaia and Fovarth, you'll need to clear Gossamer's Vault (HARD) for quest material.
-6. Clear **Gossamer's Vault (HARD)** once.
+5. Clear **Gossamer's Vault (HARD)** once.
-7. Go back to Muhrak's Workshop and finish the quest.
+6. Go back to Muhrak's Workshop and finish the quest.
 You'll get a token Black Shard and Nodule for your effort.
-8. You can now use Kaia's Anvil to upgrade to Kaia / mythic whenever you have the required materials.
+7. You can now use Kaia's Anvil to upgrade to Kaia / mythic whenever you have the required materials.

 <hr/>

 ## Enchanting gear

 **You get feedstock from Guardians**
-* You can do 100x daily (on every character)
+* You can do 100x daily
  * **Loot:** 1 guardian done :<br>
  1x Weapon Feedstock <br>
  3x Armor Feedstrock <br>